epicodus-curriculum/react-full-stack/0d_making_the_most_of_code_school.md

 First of all, this program is a marathon, not a sprint.
 Sometimes it will even feel like a slog.
 Sometimes concepts will make no sense, code will break for no reason that makes sense, and it will seem like nobody has the answer.
 In fact, that's a typical day in the life of a developer and one reason developers are in high demand and are paid well.

 Epicodus will probably be very different than from your previous educational experiences.
 There are no shortcuts in our program.
 We need to have your full commitment in order to help make your own journey a success.
-It’s up to _you_ to make the most of your experience!
+It's up to _you_ to make the most of your experience!

 Read the following article by Perry Eising, a former Epicodus instructor who has worked with students at Portland Community College, Portland State University, and Reed College.